 And even worse, they now blame me for everything.
 IT’s my fault when they aren’t happy or things do go well.

-3. We do not prepare them for life’s disappointments, if we keep protecting them from it.
+3. We do not prepare them for life’s disappointments if we keep protecting them from them.

 Teaching Resilience; The Foundation of Happiness

 Believe in your child’s strength.
 Know that they can handle their life.